Leadership and Coaching

 Kinesiology major

-This major provides a great deal of flexibility; students should select a mixture of 200-level core courses and options.
+This major provides a great deal of flexibility; first-year students should select a mixture of 200-level core courses and options.

 Courses required in your first year